nicholasgcotton/Nuix-Intake-Scripts/README.md

 The purpose of these scripts is to automate parts of the Nuix Workstation intake that I always do the same way.

+For a list of other useful Nuix scripts, see https://github.com/nicholasgcotton/Nuix-Scripts

 ## Installation
 For the script(s) to function you must:
 - Download the script you want to use.